If you suspect a vehicle to be abandoned you can report it to us and we will remove any genuinely abandoned vehicles from the public highway.

 What is an abandoned vehicle?

-An abandoned vehicle is one that appears not to be in regular use and has been left in the same place for an unusually long period of time, usually two weeks or more.
+An abandoned vehicle is one that appears not to be in regular use and has been left in the same place for (usually) four weeks or more.

 A vehicle that is causing a nuisance, in poor condition or out of road tax may not necessarily be abandoned although most abandoned vehicles typically display at least one of the following signs: